 Step 2: Are there synonyms, plurals, and other concepts we should also search?

-Our keywords will be:
+Our keywords could (potentially) be:

 Topic One: “Changes in grape composition after the harvest, before processing”